News & Events

 Thomas' entry was judged on his 4th Year Honours Thesis entitled: "Electronics for L-Band Synthetic Aperture Phased Array Radar" completed at the School of Electrical Engineering at UNSW under Dr Torsten Lehmann as part of the Garada Project at the Australian Centre for Space Engineering Research (ACSER), also at UNSW.
 After being selected as the "Data Processing and Electronics" category winner, an application was made directly to NASA along with 3 other category winners.

 To read more about these stories and other ACSER News click here.

 13 December 2013

-The photo album from this event can be viewed from here.
+Photos from the event can be viewed from here.

 To read more about this social event and other previous social events at ACSER click here.